bysaar/Stock-Market/README.md

 ## Overview
-The protocol resembles a real-time functioning stock market in the client-server model.
+The protocol resembles a real-time functioning stock market platform in the client-server model.

+Each client is connected to the server with a TCP connection for conducting instantaneous operations and as well registered to a bid-ask updates multicast group over a UDP connection.

 ### Type Of Messages:
 The protocol includes 4 different sections of messages which are as follows: